abbreviatedman/web-dev-industry-intro/readme.md

 ##### Tech Trends

 The web development industry is constantly evolving, with new technologies and trends emerging all the time.
-We'll learn about the latest trends and technologies in web development, including:
+We'll learn about the latest trends and technologies in web development.

-- Test-Driven Development
-- Types in JavaScript/React/TypeScript

-##### Skills and Tools

-To succeed in the web development industry, you need a variety of skills and tools.
-We'll learn about:

-- Frameworks and libraries, like React, Svelte, Vue, Node.js, Django, Ruby on Rails, and HTMX.
-- Version control systems, like Git and GitHub.
-- Collaboration tools, like Slack, Trello, and Jira.

 ### Interview Preparation